 We have used the DRIFTER method in two different modes of operation: in DRIFTER(x) we eliminated not only the physiological noise, but also the measurement noise from the signals, and in DRIFTER( $x + \epsilon$ ) we retained the measurement noise as is done in RETROICOR.
 The former method clearly increases the SNR of the result significantly, because of the removal of one more noise component.
 But the difficulty is to know if this 'measurement noise' is really noise at all or should it be regarded as part of the activation signal.
-If the activation related brain signal really is such a smooth function that our model assumes, the correct approach would be to eliminate the measurement noise as well, as has been done in DRIFTER(x).
+If the activation related brain signal really is such a smooth function that our model 5.2.
+Extensions and future workIt would also be possible to estimate the frequencies of the linear model results.